 The words of William C. Faulkner have been read around the world.
 He is considered the greatest 20th century writer.
 Faulkner confined most of his work to his fictional county of Yoknapatawpha - which reflected his ’postage stamp of native soil".
 His landscape reflected real people and real places .

-Take a virtual stroll through the Faulkner garden at the Union County Heritage Museum:
+Take a virtual stroll through the William Faulkner Literary Garden at the Union County Heritage Museum:

 Cotton was once king in Mississippi.
 Faulkner wrote about the cotton culture and landscape.
 Visitors to the garden see the cotton from sprout to bowl, and read Faulkner's words about the plant.

 Turk's Cap plant is a hardy perennial in the Mississippi garden.
 It came as a pass-along plant from an old washer women to her mistress and on to a daughter in law and then to the Faulkner Garden.
 It is one of the plants with a story that comes to mind when it blooms each July.

 Poke Salat is a native plant of Mississippi and it is one that can be eaten in the early spring.
 However by the time the berries ripen it is not palatable.
 Granny (Mrs. Rosa Millard) in William Faulkner's "The Unvanquished" uses the purple berries to make ink in her scheme to steam mules of the northern invading army.